094459/newsletter-oss-projects/README.md

 **song-identification-on-aws**

 [song-identification-on-aws](https://aws-oss.beachgeek.co.uk/3qj) This repo contains sample code that demonstrates how you can "fingerprint" your songs, and then detect the presence of your songs in either stored audio files like MP3s, or within streaming media.
 The underlying idea is to convert audio data into a spectrogram, and then isolate important markers within the spectrogram that will allow us to identify music.
 Roughly 10000 to 25000 fingerprints will be created for an average length song.
 Each fingerprint is stored as a large integer.
 See the blog post for more details about how the system works. (#192)

+**strands-serverless**

+[strands-serverless](https://aws-oss.beachgeek.co.uk/4f1) is some sample code from my colleague **Didier Durand** that provides a serverless implementation of Strands Agents.
+This first experiment is the composition of Strands Agents with Chainlit (web-based interface) in one bundle.
+It delivers a complete AI agent in one Docker image running as an Amazon Lightsail virtual cloud server. (#211)

 **streamlit-bedrock-claude-sample**